 Platform editions: Standard, Business, Enterprise, and Workato One (full platform with Agentic Orchestration).

-Consumption-based usage billed by capability (Workflows, APIM, Event Streams) — forecasted and tracked for predictability.
+Consumption-based usage: Billed by capability (Workflows, APIM, Event Streams) — forecasted and tracked for predictability.

 All editions include: Unlimited connections, unlimited collaborators, unlimited workflows, security & data protection, RBAC, and in-product support.